tille/ruby-snake/Readme.md

 Ruby Snake
 ==========

-Snake is an open source 2D game that was created with Ruby using Gosugame
+Snake is an open source 2D game that was created with Ruby using [Gosu](http://www.libgosu.org/)

 ## Setup
 To install all the dependencies, run: